What if I did the Appalachian, Pacific Crest and Continental Divide trails again? Here’s what I’d do

 When I did my thru-hikes, I was in the mountain man mode.
 My dark, black beard grew out rather bushy.
 Couple that with my light olive skin that turns darker olive along with bushy eyebrows and I looked rather “ethnic”. 🙂 Alas, a few years later, my black beard has a lot of gray in it now.
 Sigh.

 The gray in the beard and the realization that having a heavy beard requires more maintenance to keep trim and neat, means that I’d probably shave more often while on trail.
 Easier to get hitches, I’d look more clean-cut, feel a bit cleaner, and playing “mountain man” in my twenties was a novelty.
 As I approach forty, the need for play acting is less and less.
 Nothing wrong with a beard.
 But, for me, it just does not fit.
-(And my wife does not like beards!
+(And my The Former Wife does not like beards!
 Let’s get to the real reason. 😉 )

 I doubt I’d really swap out my gear too much from what I have/used since I’ve done the PCT.
 The specific gear is different, but the overall gear is the same: frameless ruck sack, foam pad, trail runners, tarp or tarp-like shelter and a good down bag or quilt.